Small Business Liability Insurance

 Small business liability insurance prices vary depending on the location and size of the small business, its claims history and industry, the deductible and applicable coverage limits.
 For a $1 million policy, a small business may pay between $300 and $1,000 a year for coverage.

-Call us at Lefebvre Insurance Agency to get your small business liability insurance quote.
+Call us today to get your small business liability insurance quote.